gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

 | THe examples below assume a device, such as a buggy, has 4 RGB LEDs (WS2812) on pin8.
 | The neopixel module is used to drive these RGB LEDs.
 | In RGB, R stands for red, G stands for green, and B stands for blue.
-| Each RGB LED can produce a full spectrum of colours independent to all of the other RGB LEDs.
+| Each RGB LED can produce a full spectrum of colors independent to all of the other RGB LEDs.
 | Each ZIP LED has a Red, Green and Blue element within the LED, and each of these can have brightness set from 0 to 255.

 NeoPixel module
 -----------------

-| The neopixel module allows use of multiple RGB LEDs connected to one pin so that each can have their own colour and brightness set.
+| The neopixel module allows use of multiple RGB LEDs connected to one pin so that each can have their own color and brightness set.
 | First, import the neopixel library with ``import neopixel``.

 .. code-block:: python